How to Apply

 Applications are most competitive when the priority deadlines are met.

-The following materials are required to complete your application to the Crop Science and Soil Science graduate programs and all materials should be received by the deadlines mentioned above for priority consideration.
+All application requirements should be received by the deadlines mentioned above for priority consideration.

 1. WSU Graduate School Application.
 This is an electronic application that requires a $90.00 application fee.
 The department does not offer application fee waivers.